sreyasraj06/Internship/README.md

-# Evoura Technologies Frontend Web Development Internship
+# Frontend Web Development Internship
 Template for Frontend Web Development

 ## Please fork this Repository and after finishing the work, Create a pull request to the main branch.